ZiAnGGU/slotmachine724/readme.md

 # Slot Machine
 It is a clasic casino game "Slot Machine".
 I've used HTML, CSS, and JavaScript for this project.
 Also I've added some emojis to make game interesting.
-You can play the game here ~ https://zianggu.github.io/slotmachine724/ (Hope you like it)
+You can play the game here ~ <a href="https://zianggu.github.io/slotmachine724/">
+(Hope you like it)
 ------
 ## Rules -